Norwegian Star Cruise Review

 Speaking of tacky, I thought the buffet restaurant, The Market Cafe,

-was decorated a bit like a food court at a K-mart store.
+was decorated a bit like the old food courts they used to have at K-mart stores.

 I didn't really think the food was that good, either!

 A small section of the buffet restaurant is set aside just for kids.
 The tables and chairs are kid sized!

 It's hard to tell from the photo, but they're a good foot or so lower than a normal table.

 No matter what the adults are being served, there are always hot dogs, hamburgers and French fries available here.

 Here's another area of the ship that is just for kids.

 They have their own pool, hot tub, and mini water slide.